Area code 574: History

 In 1947, American Telephone and Telegraph (AT&T) published the first configuration of proposed numbering plan areas (NPAs) for a new nationwide numbering and toll call routing system.
 Indiana was divided to receive two area codes.
 Area code 317 served the northern two-thirds of Indiana, while area code 812 served the southern third.
 In the first change of the original plan in 1948, 317 was cut back to central Indiana, while the northern third of Indiana, including Gary, Hammond, East Chicago, South Bend, Elkhart and Fort Wayne, received area code 219.

 The northern third of Indiana was served by area code 219 for 54 years.
 By the end of the 20th century, 219 was on the verge of exhaustion of central office prefixes.
-It was decided to implement a three-way split of the 219 territory.
+The decision was made to implement a three-way split of the 219 territory.
 As the result of a random drawing, the middle portion, surrounding South Bend, received area code 574.
 The eastern portion (Fort Wayne) became area code 260, while Northwest Indiana retained 219.
 The area codes split on January 15, 2002, with permissive dialing continuing until June 14, 2002.

 Prior to October 2021, area code 574 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.